10 Great Hostels in the North Island

 10. Hone Heke

 Named after a great North Island warrior, Hone Heke is a true flashpacker in Kerikeri.
 Lodged in between native trees and singing birds, the hostel screams paradise.
-It is hard to describe how great it feels to check in in this great open backpackers.
+It is hard to describe how great it feels to check-in this great open backpackers.
 From the get-go, you know that you will lose track of time.
 See more 5 Best Backpacker Hostels in Kerikeri.

 More awesome hostels in New Zealand